 Some filter manufacturers use the term "nominal particulate" instead of telling you the exact particulate class.
 In other words, they tell you that their filter removes very small particulates.

 - A measure of the general acidity or alkalinity of a liquid, measured on a scale of 0 - 14.
 7.0 is neutral.
 Everything from 0 to 6.9 is considered acidic, while the range from 7.1 to 14 is called basic.

 The pH level of water has an influence on the effectiveness of filter media.

 - Physical filtration is a process where contaminants that a bigger than water molecules are blocked from passing through.

-- Potable is just another word for drinkable water in terms of water quality.
+- Potable is another term for drinkable water in terms of water quality.

 - Slow sand filter

 - Slow sand filters block contaminants that are bigger than sand crystals.
 As most water contaminants are much smaller, this type of filter is not very effective against chemical water pollutants.

 - THMs or Trihalomethanes